iadvize/php-convention/README.md

 ## <a name='arrays'>Arrays</a>

-  - The shorts arrays must be declared like this:
+  - Arrays with few data must be declared like this:

 ```php
 $foo = ['Bar', 'Baz'];
 ```

-  - The big arrays must be declared like this:
+  - Arrays with lots of data must be declared like this:

 ```php
 $foo = [